S.Africa's AngloGold names Alberto Calderon as new CEO

-JOHANNESBURG, July 6 (Reuters) - South African miner AngloGold Ashanti Ltd (ANGJ.J) said on Tuesday it has named Alberto Calderon as its new chief executive officer, who will be starting in his new role from Sept.
+JOHANNESBURG (Reuters) - South African miner AngloGold Ashanti Ltd said on Tuesday it has named Alberto Calderon as its new chief executive officer, who will be starting in his new role from Sept.
 1.

 The appointment comes a year after former CEO Kelvin Dushnisky resigned last July, citing family reasons, after two years at the helm.